-With its construction finished, a total of 7 penthouses out of 396 apartments have not been sold as of 31 December 2012.
+With its construction finished, 393 apartments and penthouses have been sold or presold to date and the last 3 penthouses were still available for sale at the end of 2013.
 This residential development alongside the Hilton Hotel provides a unique development in the city.
-The plan is also to build mixed use (residential and office) tower, on the neighbouring plot, which will enhance the attractiveness of this site.
+The plan is also to build a mixed use (residential and office) tower, on the neighbouring plot, which will enhance the attractiveness of this site.